 - Easy to Use

-The best part is that it’s easy to use multi-vendor plugin for admins and vendors.
-All the features are pretty straight-forward.
+The best part is that it’s easy to use the multi-vendor plugin for admins and vendors.
+All the features are pretty straightforward.

 Without any further ado, let’s start creating a WooCommerce multi-vendor marketplace.